Upper and Lower Lakes WMA Wetlands Regulations

 Public Use of Wetlands Restricted Area

-2012-2013 Hunting Season
+2015-2016 Hunting Season

-The portion of the Upper & Lower Lakes Wildlife Management Area that is posted Wetlands Restricted Area will be open to public access between August 16 and May 31.
+The portion of the Upper & Lower Lakes Wildlife Management Area that is posted Wetlands Restricted Area will be open to public access between August 15 and May 31.
 Note that permits are required for trapping and camping and that other regulations detailed in Title 6, NYCRR Part 54 Amended Regulations to Upper and Lower Lakes Wildlife Management Area, apply.

-WATERFOWL Opening day hunting hours for the northeastern zone waterfowl hunting season are 9:00 AM to 4:00 PM.
+Waterfowl: Opening day hunting hours for the northeastern zone waterfowl hunting season are 9:00 AM to 4:00 PM.
 On all other days of the northeastern zone and early goose season, hunting hours are from one-half (1/2) hour before sunrise, to sunset.
 Hunters must be off the marsh by two hours after sunset.

-ACCESS between April 15 and May 31 is by foot only.
+Access between April 15 and May 31 is by foot only.

-TRAPPING permits are available for both the spring and fall by contacting the Bureau of Wildlife at the Watertown office.
+Trapping: Permits are available for both the spring and fall by contacting the Bureau of Wildlife at the Watertown office.
 Read the pamphlet for details on quotas and how to obtain permits.